cypress-io/netlify-plugin-cypress/README.md

 ## How does it work

-When Netlify Build runs, it "knows" the output folder name and calls the `netlify-plugin-cypress` after the build has finished with that folder.
-Then the plugin runs Cypress tests using its [NPM module API](https://on.cypress.io/module-api).
-If the tests pass, the plugin finishes and the Netlify deploy starts.
+When Netlify Build runs, it calls the plugin `netlify-plugin-cypress` before and after the build, and after the deployment.
+The plugin runs the Cypress tests using its [NPM module API](https://on.cypress.io/module-api) against the local folder or against the deployed URL.

 ## Examples